 Johns Hopkins Center for Talented Youth Dedicated to identifying and developing the talents of academically advanced pre-college students around the world.
 Serves bright learners and their families through research, advocacy, and counseling, as well as signature gifted and talented summer, online, international, and family programs.

 Khan Academy Offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 Learn math, science, computer programming, history, art history, economics, and more.
 Partners with institutions like NASA, The Museum of Modern Art, The California Academy of Sciences, and MIT to offer specialized content.

 National Association for Gifted Children Supports the needs of high potential learners.

-New York State Education Department (NYSED) Gifted & Talented Defines and discusses the identification of gifted students in New York State.
+New York State Education Department (NYSED) Screening Gifted & Talented Regulation Discusses the identification of gifted students in New York State.
 A school district’s philosophy of gifted education, identification practices, and program should be consistent with the State definition.

 Supporting the Emotional Needs of the Gifted (SENG) Informs gifted individuals, their families, and the professionals who work with them, about the unique social and emotional needs of gifted children.